mmistakes/minimal-mistakes/_posts/2021-04-06-monads-are-monoids-in-the-category-of-endofunctors.md

 trait MonoidInCategoryK2[T[_], ~>[_[_], _[_]], U[_], P[_]]
 ```

-And just take a look at that higher-kinded `~>` type and figure out if it matches the structure of FunctorNatTrans.
+Just take a look at that higher-kinded `~>` type and figure out if it matches the structure of FunctorNatTrans.
 Once it does, carry on with the article.
 Seed was planted.

 ### 4.2 The Id